Our Rimé Approach

 Khyentse Wangpo and Jamgön Kongtrul further expanded on this work by propagating the teachings widely and publishing many volumes of teachings and commentaries.
 Jamgön Kongtrul, who is believed to be the reincarnation of Taranatha, was responsible for authoring five treatises known as “The Five Treasuries”.
 These incredibly vast and comprehensive volumes present a wide range of the teachings, empowerments and rituals of the wisdom traditions developed in Tibet.

+The Rimé view can be understood in variety of ways.
+At the most fundamental level, Rimé is expressed as a feeling of respect based on faith.
+This person may or may not know the specific reasons why they respect or believe in the different traditions.
+Instead she relies on a general sense for the common values that each tradition represents.
+This level of the Rimé view is often a result of cultural conditioning, positive influences and innate predispositions.
 From this foundation of respect, individuals begin to develop a more active, inquisitive level of the Rimé view.
 This is characterised by an open-minded approach which longs to understand the distinguishing factors of different traditions.
 There is a sense of wanting to know more, to expand one’s understanding and perspective.
 It is a process of investigation where the individual actively probes and tests different ideas.
 In so doing, she resolves doubts and gains greater insight into the strengths and weaknesses of each tradition.
+As the individual continues to develop her understanding, she begins to develop a sense of stability in her view.
+There is an inner resilience that allows her to face criticisms and biased arguments without losing their deeper perspective.
+She can see how each tradition relates to the others and how they can bring benefit to different types of people.
+At this level, the individual has developed an unshakeable and genuine respect for pluralistic traditions.

 The Rimé Institute strives to view all traditions with equal respect and to embrace the Rimé spirit, especially to help students new to Buddhism.